Loading...

 How to consume Bagel without glucose spikes

-Engage in light physical activity, such as a short walk, after your meal.
-This can help your body use glucose more efficiently and lower blood sugar levels.
+Engage in light physical activity, like a walk, after eating to help your body use the glucose more efficiently.

 healthspan-mbl